milanimcgraw/Vector-Search-with-Qdrant/README.md

 This document provides a comprehensive overview of vector search concepts, data organization, embedding models, and practical implementation using Qdrant, particularly in the context of Large Language Model (LLM) applications like Retrieval Augmented Generation (RAG).

 In vector search, texts, images, or other data are transformed into vectorized representations (embeddings), and their similarity is measured numerically using similarity metrics like cosine similarity.
 Vector search introduces new capabilities beyond traditional keyword-based search.
-Instead of matching keywords, it works on the semantics level (meaning).
-This allows it to:
+Instead of matching keywords, it works on the semantics level (meaning). **This allows it to**:

 - Match queries with different data modalities like images, videos, or sounds.
 - Match two different ideas expressed with different words but sharing the same meaning (e.g., "bat" and "flying mouse")

 Integrating vector search into a Retrieval Augmented Generation (RAG) workflow is straightforward with Qdrant.
 A typical RAG function consists of three main steps: Search -> Build Prompt -> LLM.
 The "search" step is replaceable, allowing you to plug in any search function.

-#### Example Workflow
+### Example Workflow

 1. **Initialize Qdrant Client**: Connect to your running Qdrant instance.
 2. **Define Collection**: Create a collection in Qdrant with appropriate vector configuration (size, distance metric) and indexes for metadata if filtering is desired.